 In December, Denver-based Delta filed for Chapter 11 bankruptcy protection.
 In March, Delta scrapped its planned asset sale in favor of plan sponsorship after realizing that the asset sale would not capture certain tax attributes of substantial value.
 Laramie won the rights to sponsor Delta’s plan during a competitive auction on April 24-25.
 The reorganization plan is expected to take effect in the summer.

-In addition to Coleman, Andy Braiterman, Ned Bassen, Pat Gartland, Alex Anderson, Chris Gartman, Peter Beardsley, Ashley Laurie and Andrew Midgett are representing Delta.
+In addition to Coleman, Andy Braiterman, Ned Bassen, Pat Gartland, Chris Gartman, Peter Beardsley, Ashley Laurie and Andrew Midgett are representing Delta.